RyanFleck/ScalaJS/README.md

 1. Manipulate DOM
 1. Write tests to verify DOM was manipulated
 1. Ensure *Travis CI* can run the tests.
+1. WebPack everything so I can use regular JavaScript, too.

 **ToDo:**